EfeBallar/kayak-flight-scraper/README.md

 - Finds direct flights (no layovers) for the most convenient travel
 - Returns comprehensive pricing information for all possible combinations

-## Requirements

-- Python 3.6+
-- Chrome browser
-- ChromeDriver (compatible with your Chrome version)

 ## Installation

 1. Clone this repository